jentery/mdia200v5/index.md

 ### Basic Needs

 I want you to thrive in this course and everywhere else.
 Please let me know as early as possible if you have any concerns or if you require any supports to succeed.
 I'll do my best to help.
 If, for instance, you need to cover gaps in care, then please don't hesitate to bring your children to class meetings.
-Babies who are nursing are always welcome, as I do not want you to choose between feeding your child and continuing your education.
+Babies who are nursing are welcome, as I do not want you to choose between feeding your child and continuing your education.

 ***